mcallaghan/ml-map/docs/source/training/nested-cv-optimization.md

 However, it is unlikely that we will see the same combinations of parameters across each fold, we therefore need to adjust our trial process.

 We can stipulate that for each trial, the set of parameters is trained and tested on `k` splits of our training dataset.
 We can then ask optuna to optimize for the mean score across those splits.
+See {meth}`mlmap.transformer_utils.run_cv_hp_search_optuna`